 The Tumultuous Intersection of Autism and Menopause

 The transition into menopause can be challenging enough but for those with autism, it brings a whole other set of unique difficulties to manage.
-I was fascinated to learn about this unique intersection of menopausal health and autism from Dr. Angela Lauria during a conversation for a podcast episdoe on All Things Menopausal.
+I was fascinated to learn about this unique intersection of menopausal health and autism from Dr. Angela Lauria during a conversation for a podcast episode on The Menopause Disruptor Podcast (formerly, All Things Menopausal).

 Dr. Lauria is a late-diagnosed Autistic adult, and advocates for autism acceptance through her work as a publisher and the host of The Autistic Culture Podcast.
 She directed me toward a very recent and rather significant study, in my opinion, that has shifted my perspective entirely on how I ought to work with women in this space as a menopause doula.